pallavisasikumar/Self-Healing-Classification-DAG-with-Fine-Tuned-Model/README.md

 This CLI design follows a LangGraph-style DAG — every sentence flows through a series of intelligent nodes and fallback logic.

+SAMPLE OUTPUT

+🤖 Self-Healing Sentiment Classifier (Type 'exit' to quit)

+Enter a sentence: The movie was painfully slow and boring [InferenceNode] Prediction: Positive | Confidence: 60% [ConfidenceCheckNode] Confidence too low.
+Triggering fallback...
+[FallbackNode] Model predicted 'Positive' with 60% confidence.
+Do you agree with this label? (yes/no): no
+Please enter the correct label (Positive/Negative): Negative [Final Decision] Corrected to: Negative
+Enter a sentence: exit
+Goodbye!

+📊 Session Summary
+   Confidence Per Input
+╭─────────┬──────────────╮
+│ Input # │ Confidence % │
+├─────────┼──────────────┤
+│ 1       │ 60%          │
+╰─────────┴──────────────╯

+Fallbacks triggered: 1 times out of 1 inputs.
+Fallback rate: 100.0%

 ## 🔽 Download Trained Model

 Due to GitHub’s file size limit (100 MB), the trained model is not included in the repository.